Haocun/group/_pages/openings.md

 Contact Prof. Haocun Yu: haocunyu@mit.edu

 ## PhD and Postdocs
-We value enthusiasm, creativity, open-minded and collaborative teamwork, and above all, kindness and integrity.
-Applicants from all relevant fields are welcome, but expertise in the following areas would be considered a bonus:
+We value enthusiasm, open-minded creativity, and collaborative teamwork—and above all, kindness and integrity.
+Applicants from all relevant backgrounds are welcome.
+Experience in any of the following areas would be considered a strong plus:

 * Quantum optics and quantum information
 * Hands-on experience in infrared and visible optics